Dwelling: 'Habitual residence' (international law)

-'Inhabited dwelling' (Various US states)
+'Inhabited dwelling' (various US states)

 In California, California Penal Code § 246 refers to the discharging of a firearm at an inhabited dwelling house.
 This statute specifies that a "dwelling" (more commonly referred to as a house) is "inhabited" if a person lives in it; it is irrelevant whether anyone is present.
 A house, building, or structure is not considered "inhabited" or "occupied" if the occupants have moved out or vacated and do not intend to return, even if the personal property was left behind.
 Therefore, it would no longer be considered a dwelling for legal purposes, which from a defense standpoint, would negate a conviction under this code.
 For prosecutors, it is advantageous to construe these terms loosely in order to secure as many convictions as possible for violation of this code.
 Examples of loose interpretation exist not only in California but also in other states such as Colorado where a similar statute (Colorado Code § 18-1-901(3)(g)) applies in cases even when a shooting at a detached garage that does not traditionally constitute a dwelling or house.
 However, per common law, courts in both of these states and others have held that it does qualify as an occupied building for purposes of a criminal conviction.

 The 'curtilage' (boundary) of a dwelling

 In law, the curtilage of a dwelling is the land immediately surrounding it, including any closely associated buildings and structures.
 It delineates the boundary within which a homeowner can have a reasonable expectation of privacy with particular relevance to search and seizure, conveyancing of real property, burglary, trespass, and land use planning.
-In urban properties, the location of the curtilage may be evident from the position of fences, walls, and similar; within larger properties, it may be a matter of some legal debate as to where the private area ends and any "open fields beyond".
+In urban properties, the location of the curtilage may be evident from the position of fences, walls, and similar; within larger properties, it may be a matter of some legal debate as to where the private area ends and any "open fields beyond" begin.